This page has not been updated yet. The page does not reflect the transition from PBS to Slurm.

 ddt -start -np 4 ./hello_debug_impi

-Users can find original User Guide after loading the DDT module:
+Users can find the original User Guide after loading the DDT module: